 If you’re thinking about applying for the BFS loan, consider how additional borrowing might impact your business plans.
 Some factors to consider include:

-- how your business has been impacted (cashflow, business operations, suppliers, customers, your team)
+- how your business has been impacted (cash flow, business operations, suppliers, customers)

-- what steps you have taken so far to lessen the impact (government wage subsidy, fixed and variable costs changes)
+- what steps you have taken so far to lessen the impact (Government wage subsidy scheme, IRD small business cashflow scheme, reduced fixed and variable costs changes)

-- how long you’d estimate it would take for your business to resume normal trading activity.
+- approximately how long it would take for your business to resume normal trading activity.

-We’re not permitted to make BFS loans available to fund anyone engaged in:
+We’re not permitted to make BFS loans available to anyone engaged in:

-- residential and commercial property development and investment
+- residential or commercial property development and investment

 - being a local authority, a council-controlled organisation or a council organisation for the purposes of the Local Government Act 2002